MrSmith33/vox/internals.md

 ## IR

+Program IR consists of globals, constants, types and functions.
+Functions belong to modules, but modules are pretty much unnessesary abstraction.

 ### Storage

-IR is stored in a set of arenas.
+Function IR is stored in a set of arenas.

 ```D
 Arena!IrInstrHeader     instrHeaderBuffer;